bridgesense/lampready/README.md

 Emacs & Geben Settings
 ---

-All Geben needs is the correct path mapping to the project's root directory (not the public directory).
+All Geben needs is the correct path mapping to the project's root directory (not the public directory unless they are both the same).
 See here for operational details: [GIT: ahungry/geben](https://github.com/ahungry/geben#vms)

 M-x customize-variable geben-path-mappings